Canada PR vs Australia PR for Indians: Which is a Better Choice?

 You don’t have to provide proof of funds to resettle, but you will have to be free of any financial debt to the Australian government.

 Once you’ve met the minimum requirements, you’ll be ranked according to a points system to assess your eligibility for the visa.
-Both countries use a similar system to rank applicants in a number of different categories, including age, education, and language skills.
+Canada or Australia, both countries use a similar system to rank applicants in a number of different categories, including age, education, and language skills.

 Meeting the minimum requirements doesn’t guarantee you a visa.
 Canada requires you to have a score of at least 67 on the points system, while Australia requires a score of at least 65.